Andreashej/icetest-bigscreen-templates/README.md

 This repository contains templates, styling and scripts for handling output to a screen or livestream in Icetest.

+All functions are promise-based, so it is possible to use .then or async/await to listen for animations to end.

 ## Single rider output

 To interact with the template, make an instance of the class SingleRider in the Javascript: